schybo/zuisalive/README.md

 Web app starter template with React, React Router, ES6 (via Babel), CoffeeScript, Express/Node.js, Semantic-UI, Gulp and more.

+**Do not that `heroku config:set NPM_CONFIG_PRODUCTION=false` since we want to install devDependencies too.**

+Not release build from the dist folder.
+Will get to it.

 ### Getting Started ###

 1. Fork and/or clone